Manlio Fabio Beltrones: Controversy

 In 1994, incoming president Ernesto Zedillo requested that the United States provide his administration with the names of Mexican officials suspected of corruption who should not be considered for positions in the new administration.
 The United States indicated that Beltrones was suspected of using his power as governor of Sonora to protect drug lord Amado Carrillo Fuentes.
 Beltrones denied the allegations.

-In March 2021 it was revealed that Sylvana Beltrones Sánchez, daughter of Manlio Fabio Beltrones, had deposited USD $10.4 million in the Banca Privada d’Andorra (BPA) in Andorra when she was 26 years old.
-Now at 38 and a senator, Beltrones Sánchez explained that she and her mother had opened the account to deposit the USD $2.8 million from the sale of apartments in Miami, although she did not explain where the other nearly $8 million came from.
+In March 2021 it was revealed that Sylvana Beltrones Sánchez, daughter of Manlio Fabio Beltrones, had deposited US$10.4 million in the Banca Privada d’Andorra (BPA) in Andorra when she was 26 years old.
+Now at 38 and a senator, Beltrones Sánchez explained that she and her mother had opened the account to deposit the US$2.8 million from the sale of apartments in Miami, although she did not explain where the other nearly US$8 million came from.
 In 2015 Andorran judge Canòlich Mingorance secretly investigated the senator, her mother, and her father for alleged money laundering.
 The investigation ended on October 18, 2018 at the request of the PGR.